cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 unpopulated in (e.g., outside the size of) the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.

-Alternatively, the unpacker MAY provide a special value, enclosed in the tag 1112, to the application and leave the error handling to the application.
+Alternatively, the unpacker MAY provide an implementation specific value, enclosed in the tag 1112, to the application and leave the error handling to the application.
 In the simplest case, this could be `1112(undefined)`, using the